Steve Race (musician)

-Stephen Russell Race OBE (1 April 1921 – 22 June 2009) was an English composer, pianist and radio and television presenter.
+Stephen Russell Race (1 April 1921 – 22 June 2009) was an English composer, pianist and radio and television presenter.

 Early life

-He was born in Lincoln, Lincolnshire, the son of a lawyer, Race learned the piano from the age of five.
+He was born in Lincoln, Lincolnshire, the son of a lawyer, Russell Race, who died in 1926.
+Race learned the piano from the age of five.
 He was educated (1932–37) at Lincoln School, where he formed his first jazz group, which included a young Neville Marriner, later a major figure in the world of classical music.
 At sixteen, he attended the Royal Academy of Music, studying composition under Harry Farjeon and William Alwyn.

-He grew up 6, St Catherine's, where his father was Russell Race, who died in 1926.
 His brother Philip, a solicitor, was a Methodist preacher, and worked with the British Council of Churches, from 1990 known as Churches Together in Britain and Ireland.